2023 Nonprofit Economic Impact Report

 MNA partners with Columbia Books every other year to provide Montana’s nonprofits with wage and benefit information specific to our state’s nonprofit sector.
-111 Montana organizations participated in the most recent compensation survey.
-MNA members who did not take the survey can request a 50% discount code here, allowing you to obtain your copy for $75 rather than the full price of $150.
-And this year, for the first time, MNA members may also get the National Compensation Report at 30% off, making the report $242.90 vs. $347.
-The National Report includes average salaries and benefits from nearly 1,000 nonprofits nationwide.
-Request a discount code for one or both reports here.
+149 Montana organizations participated in the most recent compensation survey.
+MNA members who did not take the survey may request a 50% discount code here, allowing you to obtain your copy for $75 rather than the full price of $150.

-Not-yet members may purchase either report directly from Columbia books here.
-Better yet, join MNA and get your discount codes!
+Not-yet members may purchase the report directly from Columbia books here.
+Better yet, join MNA and get your discount code!

 2016 Northwest Nonprofit Capacity Report

 This report represents 138 Montana nonprofits who responded to the State of the Sector survey in November 2015.
 The report includes information on nonprofit governance and management practices, including board engagement, program evaluation, written plans and information culture, mission achievement, collaboration and collective action, advocacy and policy, and more.
 Designed to indicate the health of the nonprofit sector, this is the fourth such survey done in association with State Associations in Alaska, Idaho, Oregon, and Washington.
 Ratings are on a 1-10 scale (1 being lowest, 10 being highest) unless otherwise stated.

 If you have any questions about MNA and the research and information we provide about the nonprofit sector in Montana, please contact Liz Moore.